-Maintaining your Exchange Servers with the latest updates is a best practice.
-Staying up to date with the new builds of any software product is generally a good idea, because it means you’re receiving the latest bug fixes, security updates, and feature compatibility with any integrated components.
+Maintaining your Exchange Servers with the latest updates is the best practice.
+Staying up to date with the new builds of any software product is a good idea, because it means you’re receiving the latest bug fixes, security updates, and feature compatibility with any integrated components.

 For Exchange Server in particular there are clear reasons to stay up to date:

 - Exchange Server 2013 and 2016 use a servicing model of “Cumulative Updates”, and Microsoft will support the latest CU.
 Support for the N-1 CU runs out 3 months after the release of the latest one.
-Considering cumulative updates are delivered quarterly, you can generally consider N-1 to be supported.
-If you’re running N-2 or earlier, you will not be supported.
-There is an exception for Exchange 2013 CU4, which was also named Exchange 2013 Service Pack 1, and continues to receive security updates.
-However, it is well out of date in terms of bug fixes, and shouldn’t be used.
+Cumulative updates ship every quarter, which aligns with the 3 month support period.
+If you’re running N-2 or earlier, you are not running a supported environment.
+There is an exception for Exchange 2013 CU4, which is also known as Exchange 2013 Service Pack 1, and continues to receive security updates.
+However, it is well out of date in terms of bug fixes, and you should not deploy that build.

 - Exchange Server 2010 Service Pack 3 is the only service pack still supported, under extended support, until 14th January 2020.